francesctr4/AGP-P1-Ray_Tracing/README.md

-# Advanced Graphics Programming: P1 - Ray Tracing Shader
+# Advanced Graphics Programming: P1 - Ray Tracing

 Statement
 Implement a 3D ray tracer as explained in class.
 Only spheres and planes are